 Set up the source environment

-- Set up the source environment for Hyper-V VMs.
+Set up the source environment for Hyper-V deployed with System Center VMM.

 Set up the target environment

 Select and verify target resources.

 - Click Prepare infrastructure > Target, and select the Azure subscription you want to use.

 - If you're migrating VMware VMs or physical servers, Site Recovery verifies you have an Azure network in which the Azure VMs will be located when they're created after failover.

 - If you're migrating Hyper-V VMs, Site Recovery verifies you have a compatible Azure storage account and network.

 - If you're migrating Hyper-V VMs managed by System Center VMM, set up network mapping.

 |VMware||Set up a replication policy for VMware VMs.|